linjunpop/Diamond/README.md

 A ruby-china iOS client.

-Just for my learning of iOS dev.
+Just for for Learning iOS Programming.